John Barr (New Zealand politician): Political career

 Barr was appointed to the Legislative Council on 22 January 1907, when the Liberal Government wanted to increase the representation of workers.
 Prime Minister Richard Seddon had made the last appointments to the Legislative Council in 1903 and Barr was part of a group of 14 who were appointed by Seddon's successor Joseph Ward to revert the reduction in size of the Legislative Council by about one quarter.
 Ward was careful to achieve an appropriate geographical and vocational distribution, but was attacked by the opposition for appointing men lacking in parliamentary experience.
 Controversy centred about John Barr, and Ward admitted that the government had been unaware that he had been in the country for less than five years, but that they had been assured that "he would be a suitable representative of the workers".
-At the end of Barr's seven year terms, he was reappointed on 22 January in 1914, 1921, and 1928, when he served until his death.
+At the end of Barr's seven-year term, he was reappointed on 22 January in 1914, 1921, and 1928, when he served until his death.
 On 8 July 1925, he was elected Chairman of Committees of the Legislative Council, a post that he held until his death.

 Barr became Mayor of Sumner in 1917 and held that post until 1923.
 During that time, his main emphasis went on the improvement of the water supply and five wells were dug on little Rat Island in the Avon Heathcote Estuary (the island no longer exists; it had eroded away by the late 1920s), and reservoirs were built in Redcliffs.